-Although there are a relatively low number of emergencies here in the Regional District that doesn't mean we are not exposed to hazards.
-The risks of climate change and the population encroaching into wild habitat, global pandemics and dangerous goods transported on our highways cannot be ignored.
+Although there are a relatively low number of emergencies here, we are still exposed to hazards.
+The risks of climate change and the population encroaching into wild habitat, global pandemics and dangerous goods transported on highways cannot be ignored.
 Some of these hazards are with us all year round, while others come and go with the seasons.

 Summer months have great weather for outdoor activities, but that comes with an increased risk of wildfires.
 Natural factors such as hot dry weather can cause wildfires, but they are more often started by human activity.
 Have camp fires safely and put out cigarettes to avoid starting a wildfire.
 Wildfires can spread quickly and turn into an interface wildfire within hours.
 If you live near a forested area ensure debris is cleared from around your house and remove anything that is flammable.